Chacaponquin/chaca-web/public/docs/relational-schemas/multi-generate.md

 */
 ```

-## Dataset Config
+## Schema Config

-To configure a dataset, an array must be passed with the configuration of each of the schemas that make it up.
+To configure a dataset, an array must be passed with the configuration of each of the modules that make it up.

 ```js
 chaca.multiGenerate([